-• to confirm a clinical diagnosis in an affected individual
+• to confirm a clinical diagnosis in an affected individual – diagnostic testing

 • to determine carrier status in a relative of an affected individual with a recessive disease – carrier testing

-• to determine the risk of an individual developing symptoms of a late onset disorder
+• to determine the risk of an individual developing symptoms of a dominant disorder – predictive testing

 At least 3ml in EDTA tube (mixed well to avoid clotting) or 1-2ml for paediatric samples.
-Blood should be kept at room temperature or at 4°C. The sample must not be frozen before diespatch.
+Blood should be kept at room temperature or at 4°C and not be frozen before dispatch.
 Samples should be sent via 1st class post or equivalent.

-Clinicians are encouraged to send samples to their nearest laboratory for extraction.
-An aliquot of DNA can be sent to a laboratory for genetic analysis if a clinical letter of referral has been provided or other appropriate details given on the referral form.
+Clinicians are encouraged to send samples to their local GLH for extraction.
+An aliquot of DNA can be forwarded to an external GLH for testing if a clinical letter of referral has been provided or other appropriate details given on the referral form.

 Chorionic Villus Samples (CVS)

-Please contact both the Molecular Genetic and Cytogenetics sections when the clinical appointment is confirmed.
-Samples should be sent in appropriate transport medium to the Cytogenetics section to be received in the laboratory the same day they are taken.
+Please contact the laboratory when the clinical appointment is confirmed.
+Samples should be sent in appropriate transport medium to be received by the laboratory the same day as they are taken.

-Prenatal results are usually available within 3-10 days provided appropriate information regarding the pathological mutation in the family is already available.
+Prenatal results are usually available within 3-10 days (test dependent) provided appropriate information regarding the pathogenic variant in the family is already available.

 Restrictions and Limitations:

 DNA extraction and banking is generally available for disorders that clearly have a genetic basis.
-Where a test is not available, or when it is not obvious which locus is being investigated, the laboratory will store the DNA until further information is forthcoming.
-In these circumstances consent must be obtained to store the DNA indefinitely.
+Where a test is not available, or unclear, the laboratory will store the DNA until further information is forthcoming.
+In these circumstances consent must be obtained for DNA storage.

-For late onset neurological disorders such as Huntington disease, molecular analysis is carried out to confirm a diagnosis in a patient showing clinical signs.
+For late onset neurological disorders such as Huntington disease, analysis is carried out to confirm a diagnosis in a patient showing clinical signs.
 Signed informed consent forms are required for referrals coming from specialists other than Clinical Genetics, Consultant Neurologists or Consultant Psychiatrists.
 The consent form should state that the individual and other family members understand the implications of a positive test result.
 If the proband is not able to provide a signature the laboratory will accept the signature of another family member or the main carer.
 We also require the signature of the specialist clinician.
-We are able to provide consent forms, pleasecontact us for details.
+Please contact the lab for consent forms

-Testing children for carrier status of an X-linked or autosomal recessive disorder
+Testing children for carrier status of an X-linked or autosomal recessive disorders

-In some circumstances a parent or grandparent, knowing that there is a genetic disorder in the family, may request that their child be tested for carrier status even though that child is not at risk of developing the disorder.
-The laboratory follows the guidelines of the British Society of Human Genetics regarding genetic testing in children which protect a child’s right to privacy of his/her own genetic status and the right of an individual to make informed decisions about genetic testing for themselves.
-We reserve the right to withhold molecular analysis of a child’s DNA until the child is able to provide his/her own informed consent for genetic testing.
+The laboratory follows the guidelines of the British Society of Genomic Medicine regarding genetic testing in children which protect a child’s right to privacy of his/her own genetic status and the right of the individual to make informed decisions.
+We reserve the right to withhold analysis of a child’s DNA until the child is able to provide his/her own informed consent for genetic testing where appropriate.

 Private referrals including those for Fertility Studies